-D & S Technologies (Headmaster) and Pearson Vue, through a contractual agreement with the North Dakota Department of Health, administer the Nurse Aide Competency Exam in North Dakota.
-Candidates are eligible for taking the exam after completing at least 75 hours of didactic and practical training in a state-approved program.
-As of 2016, there are 48 approved and active programs throughout the state.
+D & S Technologies (Headmaster) has been approved by North Dakota Department of Health to administer the Nurse Aide Competency Exam in North Dakota.
+Candidates are eligible for taking the exam after completing a state-approved program comprising of 75 hours of didactic and practical training.
+As of 2023, there are 57 approved and active programs throughout the state.
 After passing both the written and skills CNA tests, candidates will be added to the North Dakota Nurse Aide Registry.
 The certification will remain valid for a period of two years from the test date.
 Certified Nurse Assistants must renew their certification biennially to continue practicing.
 The license expiration date will change with each subsequent renewal – based on the last date worked.
-Candidate for renewal must work a total of 8 hours within a continuous 24-month period, for compensation to qualify for renewal.
-The Department of Health will mail a 4×5 postcard with instructions for easy online renewals.
+Candidates for renewal must work a total of 8 hours within a continuous 24-month period, for compensation to qualify for renewal.

 CNA Classes in ND: